gabor-trainer/typescript-2025-09-29/additional-materials/Extension Development/1 Introduction and Your First Extension/1-7 Packaging and Sideloading for In-House Distribution.md

 **Instructions:**

 1. Ensure your extension has been compiled.
-From the root of `HelloWorldNew`, run:
+From the root of `Helloworld`, run:
     ```bash
     npm run compile
     ```